 “Well Jim, thanks” I said without much emotion, the perma-grin etched onto my face from the day’s travels not-with-standing.
 “I think the truth could have sold me.
-I just wanted to get out of Lander and change up the scene.”
+I just wanted to get out of Lander and change up the scene.
+And I have that great googles I haven’t tried yet … those I bought after reading FPV Frenzy review.”
 I too devolved in a small chuckle to match my smile, mostly at Jim’s earnestness.
 A day of skiing in the mountains with Jim, Greta and Jesse seemed like a wonderful way to have fun.
 I had wondered if they knew what they were getting when asking me to go, but none-the-less this novice skier would have been hard pressed to pass up the invitation.

 Less than 24 hours earlier, Greta and I loaded ski gear, a half eaten pizza, burritos, and various types of alcohol into the back of my truck, swung by Jim’s, then caravanned over the pass and into the Park.
 We pulled into the darkness of the Colter Bay parking lot ten minutes earlier than our scheduled 1030 rendezvous with Jesse.